 There are several terms for startup companies, but some of the most important being “unicorn”, “decacorn” and “hectocorn”.
 These terms have been universally used for quite some time, but do people know what they actually stand for?
 Do people know what is a decacorn, unicorn, and hectocorn?

-The Differences Between Unicorn, Decacorn, and Hectocorn
+The Differences Between Unicorn, Decacorn, and Hectocorn Startup

+What is unicorn?
 The term “unicorn” was first coined in 2013 by Aileen Lee, the founder of Cowboy Ventures, a US-based seed-stage venture capital firm.
 In a TechCrunch article Welcome to The Unicorn Club: Learning from Billion-Dollar Startups (2013), she named a startup company valued at US $1 Billion or more as a unicorn.

 Rather than being derived from its past years’ performances, the valuations that lead to startup companies becoming unicorns, decacorns and hectocorns stem from their growth opportunities and expected development for their potential market.
 Valuations for startups could also come from funding rounds of venture capital firms.
 Valuations of startup companies could also be considered from the numbers that are given when a much larger company buys them out.

-Unicorns and Decacorn in Indonesia
+Unicorns and Decacorn Startup Company in Indonesia

 According to the data provided by CB Insights, there are more than 450 unicorn and 24 decacorn companies across the globe.
 The United States is the largest contributor to those numbers with 214 unicorns and 11 decacorns, followed by China with 115 unicorns and 6 decacorns.

-The numbers of unicorn and decacorn companies that the US and China have are vastly different compared to other countries, as the third rank goes to the United Kingdom with 23 unicorns and 1 decacorn.
+The numbers of next level unicorn and decacorn companies that the US and China have are vastly different compared to other countries, as the third rank goes to the United Kingdom with 23 unicorns and 1 decacorn.